 Major crash temporarily shuts down Highway 101 near Cotati

-A man suspected of driving drunk was arrested after his involvement in a three-vehicle crash that injured five people, one seriously, and temporarily shut down southbound Highway 101 near Cotati Sunday, the CHP said.
+A man suspected of drunken driving was arrested after his involvement in a three-vehicle crash that injured five people, one seriously, and temporarily shut down southbound Highway 101 near Cotati on Sunday, the CHP said.

 A 28-year-old woman in the Yukon was airlifted to UC Davis Medical Center for burns and injuries not considered life-threatening, and two other occupants of the car were taken to Santa Rosa Memorial Hospital.

 The Honda sedan driver, a 41-year-old man, was taken to Santa Rosa Memorial for head burns.

 He was arrested on suspicion of driving under the influence, but released from custody so he could be transferred to UC Davis for further treatment, CHP Officer Brian Wood said.